Ms-Njuguna/Phase-1-Project/README.md

 ## Landing Page

-> “Explore the Best of Beauty” — your go-to for curated makeup collections.

-Users are welcomed with a clean, professional landing page featuring a brand logo and fashion-forward model imagery.
+Users are welcomed with a clean, professional landing page featuring a brand logo and product imagery.
 From there, they can dive directly into the product experience.

 ---